ONSdigital/survey-assist-api/docs/guide.md

 3. **Mixed configuration not working**
    - Note: Environment variables are no longer used for data loading
-   - Use `data_path` parameter in requests to override default package data
+   - The API always uses packaged example data by default
    - Review API logs for data loading confirmations

 4. **Classification endpoint failing**